 Patients in our care with complex health needs may require one to one care, for example patients who are at a high risk of having a fall or patients with dementia.
 For these patients we book additional staff, over and above what the plan for the ward would have been.
 View our fill rate data from1st December to 31st December 2019

 Further information about the work we do to make sure our wards have safe nurse staffing levels can be found in the reports presented every month to our risk and quality committee, which in turn reports in to the Trust Board at its bi-monthly meetings.
-The latest safe nurse staffing report shared with the Trust Board is for May 2018.
+The latest updates can be found in the Trust’s most recent board report.

 Staffing posters on our wards